The following blog article was updated in January 2022.

 When you receive the first offer, your attorney is likely to advise you to not take that offer.
 They will then reject the settlement offer from the insurance company by:

 - stating that you do not find the offer amount acceptable;

 - listing reasons why the amount is too low and why they feel you deserve more; and

 - including a list of demands and costs justifying a higher settlement value and the amount they are willing to accept.

 Once you reject the offer, the insurance company will consider the counteroffer and either agree or come back with their own counteroffer.
 This tells the insurance company you are willing to negotiate, but that you have demands that must be met as well.

 Your lawyer will likely quote a higher number in his or her demand letter.
 But before any settlement counteroffer is made, your lawyer will discuss the lowest and highest settlement options they see happening with your case.

 Realize that negotiations are not a one-day process.
 Instead, it takes time to cultivate the negotiations far enough to where you get an offer that is fair.
 Rarely will the insurance company offer a fair settlement initially, and sometimes you will have multiple offers and rejections until someone comes up with a number that fits your needs.

 Injured in an Accident?
 Speak with an Attorney Today

-Before you deal with the insurance company, contact an attorney from Brett McCandlis Brown & Conner, PLLC.
+Before you deal with the insurance company, contact the legal team from Brett McCandlis Brown & Conner PLLC.
 We offer free, no-risk consultations to our clients and would love to help you find a solution with the insurance company so that you have your costs covered.